cpt-majkel/whaleoptimisationalgorithm/README.md

-# Whale Optimization Algorithm
+# Whale Optimization Algorithm for DNN purposes
-Python implementation of the Whale Optimization Algorithm
+Python implementation of the Whale Optimization Algorithm used to optimize dnn hyperparameters

 ![](gifs/schaffer.gif)
 ![](gifs/cross.gif)